 In one small bowl or shallow baking sheet, place 1 sleeve of finely crushed Ritz crackers.

-In another small shallow bowl, create an egg wash by beating 2 eggs using a fork.
+In another small shallow dish, create an egg wash by beating 2 eggs using a fork.

 Step 2